 The Handbell Choir – Metropolitan United has a ten-member handbell choir that plays a wide repertoire of music, from traditional church music to arrangements of modern hymns and folk songs.
 The Handbell Choir plays a three-octave set of Schulmerich handbells donated in the memory of Peter Campbell and Roy Rigg.
 The group rehearses Thursday nights and plays for the congregation once each month.

 The 54 bells of Metropolitan’s carillon are located high in the tower facing Queen Street.
 The instrument is played before each Sunday service and at many special events through the year.
 Installed in 1922, Metropolitan’s carillon was the first tuned carillon anywhere in North America.
 The bells in a carillon are sounded by clappers hung from the inside while the bells themselves remain motionless in their frame.
 This makes it possible to play music very quickly and to play many bells at the same time for harmony.
 The largest bell, or bourdon, in Metropolitan’s carillon weighs 8,456 pounds (3,836 kg).
-It is 72 inches (183 cm) in diameter, and is almost the same in width.
+It is 72 inches (183 cm) in diameter, and is almost the same in height.
 The entire group of 54 bells weighs many tonnes, but Metropolitan’s bell tower, dating to 1872, was constructed with 7 foot thick walls to accommodate the weight.

 Click here for our Bells of Metropolitan brochure.

 The Metropolitan Silver Band